 (v) The repair of gas or other fuel lines when the lines feed the main heating source.

-(vi) The repair of broken windows.
+(vi) The repair of broken windows, if necessary to ensure the effectiveness of other repairs or improvements.

 (2) Benefits for energy-supply-shortage emergencies.
 Crisis benefits for energy-supply-shortage emergencies include payment for the following: